directus-labs/guest-authoring/automations-to-level-up-your-blog-with-directus/index.md

 ![email alert](email-alert.png)

-## 4. Automatic SEO Summary Writing
+## Automatically Write SEO-Optimized Summaries

 ![AI SEO summary](seo-summary.png)

 Writing SEO summaries can be time-consuming and repetitive.
-By leveraging the AI Writer marketplace extension, you can automatically generate keyword-rich summaries, improving your blog's SEO performance and freeing up time for more creative tasks.
+By using the AI Writer extension, available in the Directus Marketplace, you can automatically generate keyword-rich summaries, improving your blog's SEO performance and freeing up time for more creative tasks.

-### How to Implement
-Install the AI Writer marketplace extension in Directus.
-Create a flow to trigger upon creating a post and select the content collection.
+Once you've installed the AI Writer extension, create a flow to trigger upon creating a post and select the content collection.

 The trigger will only return the `key` of the content, but the whole post is needed to send to OpenAI.
 Create a **Read Data** operation and give it full access permissions.
 On the “Content Translations” collection, access the following query:

 ```json
 {